cloudmesh-community/book/chapters/prg/python/python.md

 You can also use a negative index if you want to start counting elements from the end of the list.
-Thus, the last element has index *-1*, the second before last element has index *-2* and so on:
+Thus, the last element has index *-1*, the second before the last element has index *-2* and so on:

 ``` python
 # access the last element of the list